sameerahmahmood/if1-sum1-task1/README.md

 This part of the guide defines the technicalities of the program, Equation Quiz including the design, coding standards and being able to clone a repository from GitHub.

 ### Cloning a Repository
-Prior to running the program, it is important to know how to create a copy of the repository that stores the program file on one's computer.
+It is important to know how to create a copy of the repository that stores the program file locally.

 1. Get the Repository URL

-The repository page of this specific program is located on GitHub.
-Simply locate the repository and copy the URL from the search bar.
+Locate the repository on GitHub and copy the URL from the search bar.

 2. Terminal

-Then search for a terminal for example Command Prompt.
+Then go into a terminal or Command Prompt.

 4. Directory Navigation